 Training Effectiveness evaluates the impact of training programs on employee performance and development.

-Importance: Effective training enhances employee skills, leading to improved performance and career growth.
+Importance: Good training pays off, it builds skills that help people grow and do their jobs better.
 Monitoring this metric ensures that training investments yield tangible benefits.

 Best Practices: Employ HR software to track training participation, assess learning outcomes, and align training programs with organizational goals.